Transfer Learning for Contextual Multi-armed Bandits: Introduction

-However, in practice, it is sometimes hard to collect enough reward feedback in order to design an optimal selection strategy.
-For instance, Yahoo web services \citep{li2010contextual} use a contextual multi-armed bandit framework to develop a personalized recommendation system of news articles that can tailor the content presentation to individual users.
-Every time a user visits the website, the recommendation system selects a news article to display, in the hope of attracting the user's interest.
-And the objective is to maximize the total number of user clicks.
-In this case, articles, user clicks, and user features correspond to arms, rewards, and covariates, respectively.
-Given the limited availability of click data, it is common to resort to the historical activities of other users with similar demographic information and educational background.
-One can also explore the user's preferences for related objects (e.g.~novels and movies) to better predict their choices for news articles.
+However, collecting enough reward feedback to design an optimal arm selection strategy is often challenging in practice.
+For instance, the contextual multi-armed bandit framework is widely used in precision medicine that aims to tailor the medical care to each patient \citep{rindtorff2019biologically,zhou2019tumor}.
+Every time a patient visits, a healthcare provider needs to determine a treatment based on the patient's profile, including genetics, biomarkers, environment, and demographic information.
+The objective is to optimize the post-treatment health outcomes of all patients.
+In this case, patient profiles, treatments, and health outcomes correspond to covariates, arms, and rewards, respectively.
+However, there is no shortage of cases where biomedical data of minority populations are underrepresented in certain healthcare institutions \citep{sudlow2015uk}.
+Given this limited availability of data in clinical research, it is common to resort to the healthcare records of other patients with similar characteristics.
 In such a scenario, the task of transfer learning for contextual multi-armed bandits naturally arises.